-- 6: Criteria for Higher Minimum Ratios the Commission may require a bank to achieve and maintain higher minimum ratios if a bank - 1) has been operating less than three years; - 2) has sustained, or is expected to sustain, losses resulting in a capital deficiency; - 3) has significant exposure to risk, whether credit, market, interest rate, liquidity, operational, legal, or from other non-traditional activities; - 4) has a high, or particularly severe, volume of poor quality assets; - 5) is growing rapidly, either internally or through acquisitions; - 6) may be adversely affected by the activities or condition of its parent holding company, associates or subsidiaries; or - 7) has deficiencies in ownership, management, shareholding structure or policies and systems for risk management; or - 8) displays other factors related to safety and soundness, solvency or viability which, in the judgment of the Commission, warrants a higher level of capital protection. - 7: Risk Weights for on-balance sheet assets, the applicable risk weights are: - 0% cash (notes and coin) held in the bank's vault and in transit; - claims, or portions thereof, on, guaranteed by, or fully secured by securities issued by the Republic of Palau (ROP); - claims on central governments and central banks denominated and funded in a national currency, unless specifically excluded by the Commission; - other claims on OECD central governments and central banks; - claims, or portions thereof, collateralized by securities of, or guaranteed by, OECD central governments; and - claims, or portions thereof, fully secured by cash or pledged deposits in the same bank.
+- 6: Criteria for Higher Minimum Ratios the Commission may require a bank to achieve and maintain higher minimum ratios if a bank - 1) has been operating less than three years; - 2) has sustained, or is expected to sustain, losses resulting in a capital deficiency; - 3) has significant exposure to risk, whether credit, market, interest rate, liquidity, operational, legal, or from other non-traditional activities; - 4) has a high, or particularly severe, volume of poor quality assets; - 5) is growing rapidly, either internally or through acquisitions; - 6) may be adversely affected by the activities or condition of its parent holding company, associates or subsidiaries; or - 7) has deficiencies in ownership, management, shareholding structure or policies and systems for risk management; or - 8) displays other factors related to safety and soundness, solvency or viability which, in the judgment of the Commission, warrants a higher level of capital protection. - 7: Risk Weights for on-balance sheet assets, the applicable risk weights are: - 0% cash (notes and coin) held in the bank's vault and in transit; - claims, or portions thereof, on, guaranteed by, or fully secured by securities issued by the Republic of Palau (ROP)3; - claims, or portions thereof, on, guaranteed by, or fully secured by securities issued by other central governments and central banks denominated and funded in the that nation's currency4; and - claims, or portions thereof, fully secured by cash or pledged deposits in the same bank. - 20% claims on multilateral development banks (Asia Development Bank, European Investment Bank, or others as may be approved by the Commission) and claims, highest grades by an internationally recognized credit rating institution (i.e. Standard & Poor, Moody's, Fitch, etc.).

-&lt;sup>3 For a guarantee to qualify for 0% weighting, it must be affirmed, irrevocable and unconditional.
+3For a guarantee to qualify for 0% weighting, it must be affirmed, irrevocable and unconditional.